haiquangtran/Exam-Notes/MicrosoftCertificationNotes/Azure-Administrator-Associate-Notes.md

       - Gateway subnet in VNet
       - Virtual Private gateway
       - Local gateway
+        - This represents the connection to the customers site (their on-premise site etc)
         - Azure needs to know how to route traffic via the Private gateway onto your data center (only can be done if Azure knows the public IP address of your router (on the client-side))
         - requires public IP address that is routable to the internet which the local gateway has
     - **Lab: How to create a VPN Gateway connection-Site to Site**